 Green bond projects

 In May 2014, Stockholm County Council (current Region Stockholm) was the first County Council in Sweden to issue a green bond.
-Since then twelve more green bonds have been issued.
+Since then seventeen more green bonds have been issued.

 Roslagsbanan expansion programme